keskilVladimirov/ShopTemplate/README.md

 # ShopTemplate
 Shop Template
-This is a template for a store on Xamarin
+This is a template for a store on Xamarin Forms